sonic-net/SONiC/doc/nat/nat_design_spec.md

 The public IP address of the interface deemed to be outside interface, is referred to in the NAT pool configuration.

 The allowed range of configurable zone values is 0 to 3.

+In typical DC deployments, the Loopback interface IP address can be used as the public IP address in the static or dynamic NAT configurations.
+In such a case, Loopback interface as well should be assigned a zone value that is same as the zone assigned to the physical outside interfaces.
+Though the zone value is not configured for the Loopback interface in the hardware, it is required by the application layer for the NAT functionality.

+More details on the configuration of the Loopback IP as public IP is in the section 3.4 below.

 ### 2.2.5 Twice NAT and NAPT
 Twice NAT or Double NAT is a NAT variation where both the Source IP and the Destination IP addresses are modified as a packet crosses the address zones.
 It is typically used in  the communication between networks with overlapping private addresses.